People who saw Roadshows were the Luckiest People...

 Funny Show: Ray Stark was producing a new stage musical about the life of Fanny Brice when he signed a fairly unknown and uniquely original performer named Barbra Streisand.
 The fact that Stark was married to Brice's daughter most likely ensured that the show painted a rosy picture of his mother-in-law.
 The musical in fact bears very little resemblance to Brice's actual life.
 Charlie Chaplin's son Sydney Chaplin was cast as Nicky Arnstein, Kay Medford played Mrs. Brice, Mrs. Strakosh was played by Jean Stapleton, and Streisand's understudy was Lainie Kazan

 Years later, Garson Kanin, who was the director for at least part of the rocky production process, wrote a novel called SMASH.
-The book traces the production of a Broadway bound musical, based on the showbiz life of the producer's famous mother-in-law.
-In the book, the producer and director clash, the director is replaced, and the producer resorts to blackmail to force inclusion of a song the real leading character is famous for. (for anyone interested in Musical Theatre, this book is a lot of fun While the story is presented as fiction, it's assumed that at least some real life situations from Kanin's FUNNY GIRL experience probably found their way into the book).
+(The rights to this book were bought by the producers of the 2012 NBC TV series, but the series plot is almost entirely different) The book traces the production of a Broadway bound musical, based on the showbiz life of the producer's famous mother-in-law.
+In the book, the producer and director clash, the director is replaced, and the producer resorts to blackmail to force inclusion of a song the real leading character is famous for. (for anyone interested in Musical Theatre, this book is a lot of fun.
+While the story is presented as fiction, it's assumed that at least some real life situations from Kanin's FUNNY GIRL experience probably found their way into the book).
 There is an interesting account of the show's development on Wikipedia, and another on an excellent Streisand fan site.

 FUNNY GIRL ran on Broadway from March 26th, 1964 to July 1, 1967, having moved twice into a bigger theatre (from the Winter Garden, to the Majestic, to the Broadway).

 Funny Movie: The film version, again produced by Ray Stark, retained three very familiar elements from the hit Broadway show: the iconic logo, the leading lady, and Kay Medford as Mrs. Brice.
-The film was shot from August to December 1967, on soundstages at Columbia Pictures, now called Sunset-Gower Studios, on the corner of Sunset Boulevard and Gower Avenue in Hollywood, and some stages of Warner Brothers Studios in Burbank.
-Locations included the Santa Monica Pier, a rail station in Hoboken, New Jersey, the Statue of Liberty and various parts of New York City.
+The film was shot from August to December 1967, on soundstages at Columbia Pictures, now called Sunset-Gower Studios, on the corner of Sunset Boulevard and Gower Avenue in Hollywood, and at the Columbia Ranch in Burbank.
+Locations included the Santa Monica Pier, a rail station in New Jersey, the Statue of Liberty and various parts of New York City.

 Funny Business: Stories of Streisand's strong will, and desire for control, began with her first film.
-An oft-repeated, but unconfirmed account has someone consoling veteran Director William Wyler, saying something like, "after all, this is the first movie Barbra's ever directed."
+An oft-repeated, but unconfirmed account has someone consoling veteran Director William Wyler, in which one of them reportedly said something like, "after all, this is the first movie Barbra's ever directed."
 Other accounts have them getting along very well after an initial period of conflict.
+It helps to keep in mind how long Streisand had done the show onstage in NY and London, and that she was signed to the film before anyone else, including the director, however accomplished he may be.
+It's not hard to imagine someone in this position feeling at lease somewhat protective or proprietary about the show's transition to film.

 The script featured a character named Georgia James, who was to become Fanny's best friend.
 Vivacious Anne Francis, already a seasoned pro of stage, screen and television, was more than able to hold her own in scenes with Streisand.
-Francis put a great deal of work into a scene where Georgia gets drunk and tells Fanny all the bad news about Nick.
-A few days later, later she ran into Kay Medford at a grocery store.
-Medford told Francis that the scene had been re-shot without her.
-She was almost entirely cut from the film before its release.
+It's been said that Francis put a great deal of work into a scene where Georgia gets drunk and tells Fanny bad news about Nick.
+This story goes that a few days later Francis ran into Kay Medford at a store, where Medford told her that the scene had been re-shot without her.
+However, quotes from a shooting script indicate one long scene - that had both Francis and Medford - was simply shortened.
 Miss Francis has said it was her agents who began the story that Barbra had her scenes cut, while she, though disappointed, realized that it was a story decision.
-A detailed list of cuts made to the film can be found here on an informative fan site.
+A detailed list of cuts made to the film can be found on an exceptionally informative fan site.

-Funny Scenes: FUNNY GIRL was not the only 1968 roadshow musical to feature the star as a chorus girl who wrecks a number, but wins over the audience.* The idea of a pregnant bride was still considered outrageous at the time, and garnered much word of mouth for that scene.
+Funny Scenes: FUNNY GIRL was not the only 1968 roadshow musical to feature the star as a chorus girl who wrecks a number, but wins over the audience.* The idea of a bride "in the family way" was still considered outrageous when the film was first released, and that scene garnered much word of mouth.

-Uncomfortable with the lip-synching process, Streisand had her vocal of "My Man" recorded live, so she could concentrate on delivering an emotional performance.
+Streisand had her vocal of "My Man" recorded live, so she could delivering a more emotional performance.

-Funny Ending: This is not the only Streisand vehicle that ends with her missing a lost husband, while singing an emotional song on a dark stage, before throwing her head back into a blackout.*
+Funny Ending: This is not the only Streisand vehicle that ends with her missing a lost husband, while singing an emotional song on a dark stage and throwing her head back into a blackout.*

 These ads ran in the New York Times in the spring of 1968, announcing the opening of the boxoffice for the World Premiere engagement at the Criterion Theatre, just a few blocks from the three theatres where the stage show played.